Ash0422/19-Text-Editor/README.md

 ## The following image shows the application's IndexedDB storage:
 ![image of the application 3](./assets/images/Screenshot7.png)

-## The following image shows the application's been install on my laptop:
+## The following image shows the application's been installed on my laptop:
 ![image of the application 3](./assets/images/Screenshot8.png)
 ## Installation
 To install the project follow these steps: